JQi-14/Culvert-ML-Project/README.md

-# Machine Learning for Culvert Condition Prediction Project
+# ML for Culvert Condition Prediction Project
 <font color=black size='4'>PI: Dr. Nicole Barclay and Dr. Michael Smith</font><br/>
 <br/>
 <font color=green size='4'>In this repository, you will find data and python codes for our ML project.</font><br/>